VagnerMachado/VMstackMachine/README.md

 # VMstackMachine
-This project builds uon VMParser to implement a stack based virtual machine
+This project builds upon VMParser to implement a stack based virtual machine